diegovester/CSE-4305-Compilers/Notes/Exam Questions/Exam 1.md

 > Performance and improved security

 ## Question 3
-A. Could a REPL be created for C?
+**A. Could a REPL be created for C?**
+> Yes, a Read-Eval-Print Loop (REPL) can be created for the C programming language, although it is less common than for some other languages.

-B. Justy your answer to [3]A.
+**B. Justy your answer to [3]A.**
+> The  Cling project is an interactive C/C++ interpreter built on top of Clang, a C/C++ compiler.

+> This proves it is possible, though creating a full-featured C REPL can be complex and may require handling various issues.
+* managing memory
+* dealing with library dependencies
+*  handling error messages from the compiler.
+* C is a statically-typed language
+* Handling data types and variables in a REPL can be challenging.

 ## Question 4
-A. What five items are required to define a finite automaton?
+**A. What five items are required to define a finite automaton?**
+>

 B. What does it mean for a finite automaton to accept a string?
 (Two items to mention here.)
 C. What is required for a finite automaton to be deterministic?
 (Two items to mention here.)